 At this time Juli could gaze at me longer with more focus, possibly because her vision had matured a bit more.
 With her longer gazes, I was able to interact more and talked in ASL with her whenever I could.

-"It's bath time."
+Common vocabulary and phrases translated to English as: "It's bath time."
 "You're feeling cold, brr."
 "Grandmother and grandfather are coming over to see you."
 "Burp done?"
-These are typical daily talks, of course, in ASL (not these English translations).
+These are typical daily talks, of course, in ASL.

 Also see Following people with eyes